laxnumber13/pingpong-Python/README.md

 # pingpong-Tkinter
-a windows app made with python/tkinter to manage pingpong scores and stats using a mongodb database
+a little app written with python/tkinter to manage pingpong scores and stats using a mongodb database

 pptkapp.py is the main module to run